Semrush helps you:

 Why Are Content Calendars Important?

-If your blog is a hobby that you use to publish an occasional post, then you probably don’t need a content calendar.
+If your blog is a hobby where you publish posts occasionally, you probably don’t need a content calendar.

 But if you’re using content marketing to grow your online business, then staying organized is key.